Otann/wrench/README.md

 - Configuration values are coerced to their spec from string and edn (enables values like `[8080 8888]`)
 - Definition and usage of each key are easily traceable, since they are simple vars

-In addition to environment variables, for local development, wrench reads from `.config.edn`.
+In addition to environment variables, for local development, wrench reads from `dev-config.edn`.

 ## Installation